 Student learning outcomes

-- Graduates should be capable of communicating and networking effectively within their profession and within their organizations, serving the profession by applying this knowledge broadly and maintaining key technical expertise in order to sustain required levels of competitiveness.
+- Students will be capable of a) communicating and networking effectively within their profession and within their organizations; b) serving the profession by applying this knowledge broadly; and c) maintaining key technical expertise in order to sustain required levels of competitiveness.

-- Graduates must have an understanding of information technology as it applies to business contexts and the skill to apply this technology effectively in specific circumstances.
+- Students will have an understanding of information technology as it applies to business contexts and the skill to apply this technology effectively in specific circumstances.

-- Graduates must be able to develop efficient and effective IS solutions using appropriate technologies that can deliver competitive advantages to organizations.
+- Students will be able to develop efficient and effective IS solutions using appropriate technologies that can deliver competitive advantages to organizations.

 VCU Graduate Bulletin, VCU Graduate School and general academic policies and regulations for all graduate students in all graduate programs